dydxprotocol/v4-documentation/pages/general/rate_limits.md

 ### Cancel Order Rate Limits

-Canceling orders is rate limited per order type, account, and asset-pair and is applied over a number of blocks:
+Canceling orders is rate limited per order type and account and is applied over a number of blocks:

 | Order Type               | # Blocks | Limit     |
 | ------------------------ | -------- | --------- |